acemod/ACE3/docs/wiki/framework/arsenal-framework.md

 - `baseWeapon`: Class name that is used to display an item in the arsenal.
 This property can be applied to any weapon or weapon attachment in `CfgWeapons`.
 - `ACE_isUnique`: Classes in `CfgMagazines` with this property set to `1` will be treated and shown by the Arsenal as Misc.
 Items.
 Used for items with attached data that needs to be kept track of, such as Notepads or Spare Barrels.
+- `ACE_asItem`: Classes in `CfgMagazines` with this property set to `1` will be treated and shown by the Arsenal as Items.
+Used for magazines that are not meant to be used in a weapon, such as Painkillers.

 ### 3.2 New config entries